Learn about the Scottish Crannog on Loch Tay and discover a piece of iron age history. I had no idea the Iron Age was this developed!

 Our visit to The Scottish Crannog on Loch Tay was entirely accidental.
 Mike takes university students to Scotland.
 The kids and I come along, but mostly do our own thing.
 One weekend, we joined Mike and his students on a day out.
 They stopped at Loch Tay, donned waterproof gear, and headed out for a few hours kayaking the lake in the rain.
 The kids were too young to join in, and it was much too rainy to hang out at the edge of the lake waiting for them to come back.
 The bus driver kindly gave us a lift to the crannog on the other side of the lake, which we thoroughly enjoyed touring.
 Sometime poor planning is a win!

 I only recently realized how similar the crannog we visited in Scotland is to this Apalachee council house that we toured in Florida.
 Very different time periods, different people, different climates, and different continents, but a similar approach to dwelling construction.

-Iron Age History: Visiting The Scottish Crannog on Loch Tay
+Learning Iron Age History at the Scottish Crannog on Loch Tay

 What Is a Crannog?

 A crannog is a partially or entirely artificial island that you’ll find in the lakes, rivers, and estuary waters of Scotland and Ireland.
 Their design was so successful that they were used as dwellings for over five thousand years, all the way through to the late 1600s or possibly early 1700s!

 In the photo above you’ll find a model of an Iron Age crannog.
 Below you’ll see the inside of the full-size replica crannog that we visited.